Treating Walking Pneumonia At Home

-Walking pneumonia is a milder form of pneumonia that often clears up on its own and causes cold-like symptoms in addition to a low-grade fever and hacking cough.
-Not all antibiotics work against the Mycoplasma bacteria that causes the disease.
-Ayurvedic panchakarma therapy can set your vata imbalance right.
-Also try home remedies like steam inhalation with eucalyptus oil, topical application of turpentine oil on the chest, and drinking 3–4 cups of mullein tea a day to relieve chest congestion.
-Mix 1–2 g turmeric with honey or ghee and have it every day.
+Walking pneumonia caused by mycoplasma is a milder form of pneumonia that often clears up on its own.
+It causes cold-like symptoms, a low-grade fever, and hacking cough.
+Not all antibiotics work.
+Try panchakarma therapy to treat vata imbalance and home remedies like inhaling steam with eucalyptus oil, applying turpentine oil on the chest, and drinking 3–4 cups of mullein tea.
+Have 1–2 g turmeric mixed with honey daily.
 Practice pranayama to strengthen the lungs.

 The common cold has its telltale symptoms: a stuffy nose, a scratchy throat, spells of coughing, body pain or headaches, and sore muscles.
 But what if all these symptoms pointed to something more serious, to say, a condition called walking pneumonia?

 Walking pneumonia, a milder version of regular pneumonia, is caused by the bacteria Mycoplasma pneumoniae

 Walking pneumonia is not as menacing as it sounds, though – a mild form of pneumonia, it does not usually interfere with your daily activities, allowing you to continue “walking” and going about your normal life.
 In fact, many people with walking pneumonia are oblivious to it and assume they have a cold.
 Do you have any of these walking pneumonia symptoms?

 What Causes Walking Pneumonia?